NanoBillion/gallant/README.md

 * Zapf Dingbats
 * Tons of arrows
 * Tons of mathematical symbols
+* Letterlike symbols and enclosed alphanumerics
 * Pixel-perfect box drawing
-* Currency and letterlike symbols
+* Currency symbols
 * More punctuation
 * Just enough Katakana to say コンニチハ
 * Powerline glyphs in the *Private Use Area* at U+e0a0